 Here’s the information I look for, and why:

 First is word count.
 When I pick up a story, my eye looks for the word count first.
 Why?
 Because as a paying publication, word count means money.
-If I see “about 10,000 words” in your manuscript’s upper right, I’ll stop right there and save us both some time.
-I don’t have room for 10k words and I don’t have the budget for $1,000.
+If I see “about 15,000 words” in your manuscript’s upper right, I’ll pause right there and save us both some time.
+It’s harder to find room and the budget for larger pieces.
 I have a big pile of stories to read.
 I have to be honest for both our sake.

 I also need word count because I have a loose tally in my head of what I have room for.
 I know how much I can fit in Space and Time.
 As I read, I have an idea of that space filling up.
 If I look up to your manuscript’s upper right and don’t see a word count, I’m annoyed at you.